ToyaOkey/ToyaOkey/README.md

 - 🧰 Teaching tools that make education more efficient
 - 🧩 Projects that blend tech + strategy — think resume screeners, OSINT tools, or consulting dashboards

-📚 I’m currently:
+📚 I'm currently:
 - A Lead Instructional Assistant teaching Object-Oriented Programming to several hundred students
-- Interning this summer, where I’m diving deeper into consulting & security
+- Interning this summer, where I'm diving deeper into consulting & security
 - Preparing for full-time roles with a focus on tech consulting, security, or product strategy
 - Grinding certifications 💪

-⚡ I believe in learning by doing, and I’m always building, experimenting, and sharing
+⚡ I believe in learning by doing, and I'm always building, experimenting, and sharing

-Feel free to reach out to me to collaborate on any work.
+Please don't hesitate to contact me to collaborate on any project.